Nonequilibrium Dynamics of Dirac Quantum Criticality in Imaginary Time

-However, the intriguing nonequilibrium dynamic behavior in Dirac quantum criticality has been sparsely explored to date.
-Given the unique universal physics inherent in Dirac systems, it is immensely desired to investigate the nonequilibrium properties in the presence of gapless Dirac fermions, and particularly, establish a general theoretical framework to describe the dynamic scaling behavior in Dirac quantum criticality.
-Here, we explore the imaginary-time critical dynamics of a paradigmatic Dirac-fermion quantum critical point, namely chiral Heisenberg Gross-Neveu quantum criticality hosted by the honeycomb Hubbard model~\cite{Sorella1992,Herbut2006prl,Herbut2009prb,Herbut2013prx,Sorella2016prx}.
-Employing sign-problem-free QMC simulation \cite{Sorella1989EPL,AssaadReview,Li2019Review,Troyer2005PRL,Wu2005PRB,Li2015PRB,Li2016PRL,Xiang2016PRL,Berg2012Science}, we unambiguously demonstrate that the system features rich short-time scaling behaviors for different initial states.
-We develop a general nonequilibrium scaling theory unifying these exotic scaling properties of short-time dynamics.
-In particular, with a disordered initial state, a novel critical initial slip behavior with a negative characteristic exponent is uncovered, which is remarkably different from the bosonic cases in which the critical initial slip exponent is usually positive.
-We point out that this anomalous behavior is attributed to the gapless fluctuations arising from Dirac fermions.
-Moreover, through the application of scaling theory of imaginary-time dynamics, we successfully determine the critical exponents of chiral Heisenberg Gross-Neveu quantum criticality, consistent with previous studies on equilibrium cases.
-Hence, our scaling theory offers not only a unified framework to understand nonequilibrium imaginary-time critical dynamics of Dirac systems, but also an amenable and innovative route to investigating the critical properties in strongly correlated systems.
+Following this line of inquiry, we investigate the ITCD of a paradigmatic Dirac-fermion QCP, namely the chiral Heisenberg Gross-Neveu transition hosted by the honeycomb Hubbard model~\cite{Sorella1992,Herbut2006prl,Herbut2009prb,Herbut2013prx,Sorella2016prx}.
+Employing sign-problem-free QMC simulations~\cite{Sorella1989EPL,AssaadReview,Li2019Review,Troyer2005PRL,Wu2005PRB,Li2015PRB,Li2016PRL,Xiang2016PRL,Berg2012Science}, we find that the system exhibits rich dynamic scaling behaviors for different initial states.
+We generalize the nonequilibrium scaling theory by unifying the scaling of both fermionic and bosonic correlations.
+In particular, we numerically find a negative critical initial slip exponent arising in the ITCD, in stark contrast to the bosonic systems, where the exponent is typically positive.
+We discuss the physical connection between this anomalous behavior and the gapless Dirac fermion fluctuations, corroborating that the dynamical feature of fermions in real-time case~\cite{Yin2019prl} persists in imaginary-time dynamics.
+Moreover, our scaling theory allows precise determination of the critical exponents of the chiral Heisenberg Gross-Neveu transition, in agreement with previous equilibrium studies, but using only short-time data.
+The proposed framework not only provides a unified understanding of nonequilibrium ITCD in Dirac systems but also offers a practical and general route for investigating critical properties in strongly correlated systems, even enabling the efficient preemption of the sign problem in fermionic QMC simulations~\cite{yu2024sign}.

-\pdfbookmark[1]{Hamiltonian and quench protocol}{sec2} \it Hamiltonian and quench protocol--- To explore the dynamic scaling in chiral Heisenberg universality class, we start with the Hubbard model defined on the honeycomb lattice, characterized by the Hamiltonian~\cite{Sorella1992,Herbut2006prl,Herbut2009prb,Herbut2013prx,Sorella2016prx}:
+\pdfbookmark[1]{Hamiltonian and dynamical protocol}{sec1} \it Hamiltonian and dynamical protocol--- To explore the dynamic scaling in chiral Heisenberg universality class, we start with the Hubbard model defined on the honeycomb lattice, characterized by the Hamiltonian~\cite{Sorella1992,Herbut2006prl,Herbut2009prb,Herbut2013prx,Sorella2016prx}:

 in which $c_{i\sigma}^\dagger$ ($ c_{j\sigma}$) represents the creation (annihilation) operator of electrons with spin polarization $\sigma$, $n_{i\sigma}\equiv c_{i\sigma}^\dagger c_{i\sigma}$ is the electron number operator, $t$ is hopping amplitude between the nearest neighbor sites, and $U$ represents the strength of on-site repulsive interaction.
 As shown in Fig.~\ref{figure1}, when $U/t\ll 1$ the system is in the Dirac semimetal (DSM) phase characterized by the four-component Dirac excitation with flavor number $N_f=2$; whereas for large $U/t\gg 1$ the system hosts an antiferromagnetic (AFM) phase with a finite charge gap.
 A phase transition separating these two phases happens at a finite $U_c/t \approx 3.9$ and belongs to the chiral Heisenberg universality class~\cite{Sorella1992,Herbut2006prl,Herbut2009prb,Herbut2013prx,Sorella2016prx}.
 For simplicity, we set $t$ to unity in subsequent discussions.